Table of Contents:

 3. Consider the Watch Style

-Watch Type | Characteristics | Best for |
+Watch Type | Key Characteristics | Best For |

 ---|---|---|

-Dress Watches | Slim, elegant, understated | Smaller wrist sizes, formal wear |
+Dress Watches | Slim, minimalist, and elegant designs | Smaller wrists, formal occasions, and office wear |

 4. Lug-to-Lug Distance